Meta Platforms: Number of advertisers

 In February 2015, Facebook announced it had reached two million active advertisers, with most of the gain coming from small businesses.
 An active advertiser was defined as an entity that had advertised on the Facebook platform in the last 28 days.
 In March 2016, Facebook announced it had reached three million active advertisers with more than 70% from outside the United States.
 Prices for advertising follow a variable pricing model based on auctioning ad placements, and potential engagement levels of the advertisement itself.
 Similar to other online advertising platforms like Google and Twitter, targeting of advertisements is one of the chief merits of digital advertising compared to traditional media.
 Marketing on Meta is employed through two methods based on the viewing habits, likes and shares, and purchasing data of the audience, namely targeted audiences and "look alike" audiences.

+Scam advertising

+According to internal documents analyzed by Reuters, Meta projected that 10% of its 2024 revenue ($16 billion) would come from ads for scams and prohibited goods.
+Meta estimated that this represented 15 billion "higher risk" scam ads shown per day and that the company's platforms were involved in a third of all successful scams in the US.
+Rather than banning suspected scammers, Meta decided to charge them higher rates to reduce the profitability of scam campaigns.
+The company estimated that any regulatory fine would be significantly lower than the revenue from such ads, and an internal document states that the team responsible for vetting questionable advertisers wasn't allowed to take actions that would cost more than 0.15% of Meta's total revenue.

 Tax affairs

 The U.S. IRS challenged the valuation Facebook used when it transferred IP from the U.S. to Facebook Ireland (now Meta Platforms Ireland) in 2010 (which Facebook Ireland then revalued higher before charging out), as it was building its double Irish tax structure.
 The case is ongoing and Meta faces a potential fine of $3–5bn.

 The U.S. Tax Cuts and Jobs Act of 2017 changed Facebook's global tax calculations.
 Meta Platforms Ireland is subject to the U.S. GILTI tax of 10.5% on global intangible profits (i.e. Irish profits).
 On the basis that Meta Platforms Ireland Limited is paying some tax, the effective minimum US tax for Facebook Ireland will be circa 11%.
 In contrast, Meta Platforms Inc. would incur a special IP tax rate of 13.125% (the FDII rate) if its Irish business relocated to the U.S. Tax relief in the U.S. (21% vs. Irish at the GILTI rate) and accelerated capital expensing, would make this effective U.S. rate around 12%.

 The insignificance of the U.S./Irish tax difference was demonstrated when Facebook moved 1.5bn non-EU accounts to the U.S. to limit exposure to GDPR.